 The first subdivision was Walsh Place, near the Walsh Boat Landing in 1915.
 Other subdivisions were platted in the 1920s, including Westfield and Monte Vista.
 In 1934, the first "Tarry-Town" subdivision was platted; further additions were platted from the late 1930s through the 1950s.
-An advertisement for Section 2 used the slogan.
-"Where Oak Trees Charm the Eye," indicating that trees were an important part of the origins of Tarrytown.
+An advertisement for Section 2 used the slogan, "Where Oak Trees Charm the Eye," indicating that trees were an important part of the origins of Tarrytown.
 Tarrytown, like the other neighborhoods, was developed as an early suburb.
-Some of its first streets were Windsor Road, Bowman Avenue, Townes Lane, Exposition Boulevard, and Hillview Road.
+Some of its first streets were Windsor Road, Bowman Avenue, Townes Lane, Exposition Boule- with the Marlton Place, Royal Oak, and vard, and Hillview Road.

 Approximately, eight properties are designated with Historic Landmark Combining District Zoning, including the Walsh, Swisher-Scott (also known as Sweetbrush), Hart, and Mayfield Houses.
-Lions Municipal Golf Course, Casis Elementary, Reed Park, Walsh Boat Landing, Howson Library, Mayfield Preserve, and Johnson Creek Greenbelt are also important resources.
+Lions Municipal Golf Course.
+Casis Elementary, Reed Park, Walsh Boat Landing, Howson Library, Mayfield Preserve, and Johnson Creek Greenbelt are also important resources.